 Figure showing how over-treating a low blood sugar can lead to a blood sugar roller coaster

-Low blood sugars are a real pain.
-For those of us taking insulin and other meds that lower blood sugar levels (like Metformin), they’re also an inevitable part of diabetes management.
+Low blood sugars can be a real challenge.
+For those taking insulin or other glucose-lowering medications, they’re often an inevitable part of diabetes management.

-The best we can do is pinpoint areas to make adjustments to prevent them, and always, always, always have fast-acting carbohydrates nearby to treat lows when they happen.
+The best approach is to identify areas for adjustments to prevent lows and always have fast-acting carbohydrates on hand for treatment when they occur.